 There are 3 ways one can pass on his wealth to someone – joint accounts, nomination and Will.
 A lot of people do not know which one is more powerful than other and when to use which one.
 Today lets discuss few points about joint accounts, nominations and will and some scenarios which will make them clear.
-Also below is a good video on Wills in case you want to watch.

 3 mistakes which investors make

 1. Not understanding what a joint account means

 If you want to make sure that after your death, your wife operates the account and should be the sole owner of the account then don’t just make her the nominee, better make her a joint account holder in the bank account itself.
 If you choose “either or survivor” mode, she will be able to transact and do things along with you.
 But if you want to make sure that she can only operate and take charge once you are not around, then choose “former or survivor” mode, so she will not be able to transact and own anything till you are alive, but once you are no more, she just becomes the owner, without any hassles.
 This is a better way to give control to someone after your death and more powerful and simple than making a WILL or leaving it on the mercy of fate.
 You can make some person joint holder in bank accounts, mutual funds, FD’s or real estate properties.

 2. Forgetting about old joint holders